-In principle, there are no administrative restrictions on foreign investment in France.
+In principle, there are no administrative restrictions on foreign investment for doing business in France.
 Whatever your business development strategy, in France you will find an appropriate legal structure for the kind of business you wish to set up.
 Investors can set up a permanent or temporary structure and enjoy full legal peace of mind; they are then free to drive their project forward in an uncomplicated and inexpensive environment.
 The following booklet is a mine of useful and practical to help you setting up a business in France successfully with updated information.

-Guide to incoming talents
+Guide to incoming talents in France

 France is an attractive destination for foreign investors, company founders, company directors and employees.
 Recent government measures resolutely focused on openness are making France a destination of choice for them.